thechubbypanda/HackSoc-Rust-Talk/script.md

 Then you have the functional-like stuff on the Rust side, I don't know about you but I like the way Haskell works so when it's this well integrated in a procedural language, I practically swoon.

+I could keep listing things but for the sake of time;

 {Slide - Zoot Ferris}

 I can't force you to use either language but I hope I've inspired you to, at the very least, try Rust in your next project.